 Protect your business against malicious attack

-HOW TO AVOID THE RANSOMWARE ATTACKS SWEEPING THE WORLD
+HOW TO PREVENT THE RANSOMWARE ATTACKS SWEEPING THE WORLD

 As you will have seen in the news on 13 May, 2017, a massive ransomware cyber-attack has impacted more than 200,000 victims in nearly 150 countries around the world.
 It is vital that you act now to stay ahead of future attacks.